 Enjoy a read here.

 Accommodation in Rurrenabaque:

-Arriving safe and sound, let’s talk some accomodation options.
-We stayed in two different hostels while in Rurrenabaque, spending a night in each of the two budget friendly options.
+Arriving safe and sound, let’s talk about some accommodation options.
+We stayed in two different hostels while in Rurrenabaque, spending a night in each of the two budget-friendly options.

 Tucanes de Rurre Hotel:

-Extremely happy with this accomodation, the comfortable private room with two double beds and a shared bathroom cost 35B (€4.40) per person.
+Extremely happy with this accommodation, the comfortable private room with two double beds and a shared bathroom costs 35B (€4.40) per person.